lgarron/dance-hacking/README.md

 Waltzify a file on your hard drive (creates a JSON analysis file and folder in the same directory as the file):

+    cd path/to/folder/containing/your/file
+    wz "file-name.mp3" # Can also be any other audio/video format.

+Or simply:

-    cd path/to/folder/containing/your/file # Can ususally be dragged and dropped onto your Terminal window. wz "file-name.mp3" # Can also be any other audio/video format.
+ cd "path/to/file-name.mp3" # Can ususally be dragged and dropped onto your Terminal window.

 Waltzify with a different beat pattern (this example is good for creating a redowa with downbeats 1 and 3 moved to 1 and 2):

-    cd path/to/folder/containing/your/file # Can ususally be dragged and dropped onto your Terminal window. analyze "file-name.mp3"
+    cd path/to/folder/containing/your/file
+    analyze "file-name.mp3"
     wz "file-name.mp3" "file-name.mp3.json" "[12]34"

 Convert a waltz to 5/4 time:

-    cd path/to/folder/containing/your/file # Can ususally be dragged and dropped onto your Terminal window. analyze "file-name.mp3"
+    cd path/to/folder/containing/your/file
+    analyze "file-name.mp3"
     wz "file-name.mp3" "file-name.mp3.json" "1234[56]"

 Waltzify by speeding up beats instead of blending (requires the Echonest Remix API to be installed correctly):

+    cd path/to/folder/containing/your/file
-    cd path/to/folder/containing/your/file # Can ususally be dragged and dropped onto your Terminal window. wz-beatcaster "file-name.mp3"
+    your Terminal window.
+    wz-beatcaster "file-name.mp3"

 Advanced waltz_blender use: